Wurfgranate Patrone 326: Design

 The Wurfgranate Patrone 326 could be fired from the Leuchtpistole 34, Leuchtpistole 42, or Sturmpistole giving German troops a small and lightweight grenade launcher for engaging targets from close range which could not be engaged satisfactorily by infantry weapons or artillery without endangering friendly troops.
 It was not recommended for use beyond 200 yd due to inaccuracy or less than 50 yd due to the risk from shell fragments.

 The Wurfgranate Patrone 326 consisted of a rounded metallic nose cap with a firing pin inside of a creep spring that screwed into a cylindrical metallic body.
 Inside the body was an inner case which held the detonator, TNT bursting charge, and safety rod.
 The base of the grenade had four tail fins for stabilization and the tail of the grenade fit inside a crimped brass or aluminum cartridge case which contained propellant.
 The cartridge case prevented the inner case from moving forward before firing by the safety rod which was held in place by two metallic balls at the rear and the creep spring at the front.
 When fired the projectile was pushed out of its case and after approximately 10-12 yd the safety rod fell away arming the grenade.
 Upon hitting the target the inner case slid forward and compressed the creep spring allowing the firing pin to ignite the detonator which in turn ignited the TNT.

 Handling instructions from Tactical And Technical Trends, Nos.
-21-30.
-United States War Department.
-Anyone attempting to use captured equipment should observe these precautions:
+21-30 by the United States Department of War advised users of a captured Leuchtpistole loaded with a Wurfgranate Patrone 326 or similar munitions to: